 Ask your veterinarian what he can recommend as electrolyte replacement for your kitty.
 In clinics, cats with severe diarrhea are often administered with intravenous solutions that contain electrolytes.
 If your pet stays at home, then its water should have electrolytes as well.
 One alternative is to give your pet Pedialyte.
 The usual solution is equal parts water and Pedialyte.

 Put it in its water bowl and encourage it to drink as much of the solution as possible.
 If the cat is too weak to drink, then you may have to introduce the Pedialyte solution using a needleless syringe.
 You’d have to ask the vet the exact dose of the solution to give and how frequent you should give it.
+You may also like our article on water bowls for cats.

 - Replace the Cat’s Diet